nickfla1/resful/README.md

 ## Who should use this library?

-This library is intended for developer that want to void explicitly uses `Error` and `throw` in their TypeScript applications.
+This library is intended for developers that want to void explicitly uses of `Error` and `throw` in their TypeScript applications.

-If used in libraries is not advised to expose `Result` to the library public API.
+If used in libraries iti is not advised to expose `Result` to the library public API.
 This library is thought for internal use only.

 ## How to use